 #user-interviews folder:investor-updates [[retention]]

-Point it at a folder.
+Point it at a markdown folder.

 β€Ί enzyme init